ZiadSamehShehawy/Integrating-SonarQube-with-Jenkins/README.md

 ## Integrating SonarQube with Jenkins

-This guide walks you through the process of integrating SonarQube with Jenkins and setting up a simple pipeline for testing.
+This comprehensive guide will walk you through the process of seamlessly integrating SonarQube with Jenkins while establishing a straightforward pipeline for testing.

 ### 1. Create a Jenkins Container

-Run the following Docker commands to create a Jenkins container:
+Initiate the creation of a Jenkins container by executing the following Docker commands:

 ```bash
 docker network create jenkins